nikbearbrown/mba-marketing/chapters/17-the-promotion-mix-advertising-and-public-relations.md

 **Preview of next chapter:** Chapter 18 adds personal selling and sales promotion.
 The assistant will be able to map a sales pipeline, design a sales-force structure, and structure sales promotions that don't train customers to wait for the next deal.

 ---

 ## AI Wayback Machine

-**Edward Bernays** was nephew of Sigmund Freud and "father of public relations" — pioneered using psychoanalysis to shape mass opinion.
+**Edward Bernays** was the nephew of Sigmund Freud and "father of public relations" — pioneered using psychoanalysis to shape mass opinion.

 **Run this:**

 ```
-Who is Edward Bernays, and how does their work connect to PR and advertising we covered in this chapter?
-Keep it to three paragraphs.
-End with the single most surprising thing about their career or ideas.
+Who is Edward Bernays, and how does their work connect to PR and
+advertising we covered in this chapter?
+Keep it to three
+paragraphs.
+End with the single most surprising thing about their
+career or ideas.
 ```

 → Search **"Edward Bernays"** on Wikipedia.